marsfoundation/sparklend-conduits/README.md

 ## Overview

 The Spark Conduit is a conduit contract designed to be used within the Maker Allocation System.
 It implements the IAllocatorConduit interface, so it will be able to work within the constraints on the Allocation System design.
-There are two contracts in this repo:
+There is one contracts in this repo:

 1. `SparkConduit`: Facilitates the movement of funds between the Maker Allocation System and the SparkLend protocol.
-2. `DaiInterestRateStrategy`: Calculates the interest rate that is to be paid by all borrowers of DAI through the SparkLend protocol.

 In later iterations of this code's development, it is expected for other Spark Conduits to be developed to support multichain deployments.